-I’m the Director of Internal Communications and Company Culture at Insider Inc. Here are my four tips to improve your mental health at work.
+I’m the VP of Internal Communications and Company Culture at Insider Inc. Here are my four tips to improve your mental health at work.

 For many people, work is the ultimate source of stress.